Knee Replacement in Nickel Allergy – Nickel-Free Implants are the Solution

 Partial joint replacement and sled prosthesis – definitions & differences

-Partial joint replacement generally refers to the replacement of only individual compartments in the knee.
+Partial joint replacement generally denotes the replacement of only individual compartments in the knee.
 The most common forms:

-• Unicompartmental (inner or outer) partial joint replacement / sled prosthesis: only one part of the knee joint surface (medially or laterally) is replaced.
+• Unicompartmental (inner or äußere) partial joint replacement / sliding prosthesis: only a part of the knee joint surface (inner side or outer side) is replaced.

-• Patellofemoral partial joint replacement: Replacement of the sliding surface between the kneecap and thigh.
+• Patellofemoral partial joint replacement: replacement of the gliding surface between patella and femur.

-Sledge prosthesis is a special form of partial joint replacement, in which a component called a 'sledge' is used, which glides on one side of the joint between the thigh and lower leg.
+Sliding prosthesis is a special form of partial joint replacement in which a „sliding“ called component is used, which glides on one side of the joint between the thigh and the lower leg.
 Advantages:

 • Less bone removal